nethacker/processwatch/README.md

 Configure the configuration files locate in /usr/local/processwatch/conf/

 Note you can have multiple services monitored for restart.
+See example restart configuration file restart_ssh
-Sample restart configuration file begins with prefix restart_ naming convention looks like restart_uniqueappname
+You can add more restart processes with the naming convention restart_uniqueappname (note prefix restart_)

 ## USING PROCESSWATCH: